 Open innovation involves incorporating expert viewpoints from trend-related fields, or from other companies that have dealt with similar topics and are not competitors.
 Here it is possible to obtain extremely valuable insights.
 Knowing what others have done to solve similar problems but in different sectors can be an excellent source of inspiration.

 That ecosystem of external expertise should be a continuum in any organization.
 Moreover, as the inventor of the Open Innovation concept, Henry Chesbrough, points out, established companies must always grow and have enormous external resources to help generate clues that startups can’t even dream of having available.

 In a Fraunhoffer Institute study on open innovation in large European corporations, with the participation of Henry Chesbrough, in 2012, 78% of corporations were practicing open innovation.
 71% had increased management support for the practice.
 None had abandoned open innovation processes.
 Therefore, 10 years later, this practice has grown exponentially.

 From all of the above, the next step is to propose an action plan to address (or not) an innovation project based on solutions, testing and activation for its market launch.
-At Peninsula we call this the Innovation Cycle, running from the collection of trends or problems to the definition of an Action Plan.
-This Innovation Cycle lasts about two or three months, and it adds value by maintaining an active innovation pipeline within the organization.
+At Peninsula we call this the Innovation Sprint, running from the collection of trends or problems to the definition of an Action Plan.
+This Innovation Sprint adds value by maintaining an active innovation pipeline within the organization.